Kotlin/kotlinx.coroutines/docs/topics/coroutines-and-channels.md

 ### Use the Retrofit callback API

-In the previous solution, the whole loading logic is moved to the background thread, but that still isn’t the best use of resources.
+In the previous solution, the whole loading logic is moved to the background thread, but that still isn't the best use of resources.
 All of the loading requests go sequentially and the thread is blocked while waiting for the loading result, while it could have been occupied by other tasks.
 Specifically, the thread could start loading another request to receive the entire result earlier.